 The amazing thing about growing your own fruit and veg is that anyone can have a go.
-If you have had success in your own garden or fancy making the most of growing your own but are short of space, the right soil or enough sunshine, an allotment could be the answer.
+If you’ve had success in your own garden and want to go bigger or you fancy making the most of growing your own but are short of space, the right soil or enough sunshine, an allotment could be the answer.

-National Allotment Week started on 12th August, but don’t worry if you don’t have an allotment space; you can create your own mini allotment in your garden.
-So grab your fork and seeds, (and if the kids need entertaining then grab them too!) and head off to your ‘allotment’!
+National Allotment Week is on between 10th – 16th August this year, but don’t worry if you don’t have an allotment space; you can create your own mini allotment in your garden.
+So grab your gardening fork (and if the kids need entertaining then grab them too!) and head off to your ‘allotment’!

 Benefits of allotment gardening